 Okay, great.
 And then maybe just one last one on the M&A front.
 Obviously, your balance sheet's in a great position.
 Just wondering what you're seeing in the market, if there's maybe hesitation from sellers or if the pipeline's robust.

-Yeah, so if we've spoke to in the past, we have a pretty narrow focus on M&A that we look for companies that want to work with us exclusively and we want to retain the leadership team.
-And so we're not out there participating in auctions to a certain extent.
+Yeah, so, you know, as we've spoke to in the past, we have a pretty narrow focus on M&A that we look for, you know, companies that want to work with us exclusively and we want to retain the leadership team.
+And, you know, so we're not out there participating in auctions to a certain extent.
 So the pace has not really softened for us.
-We get approached on a pretty regular basis for new opportunities.
-And certainly our queue is fairly full of things we're evaluating and things we're working our way through.
-So I would say that as we look out towards what's ahead, we're continuing.
-And our position on finding those nuggets out there hasn't changed at all.
-We were excited about what the demands we have in the future.
-And it seems like we see a bit of a stabilizing macroeconomic activity with Canada seem to be settling.
-We've got a new government in place.
+We get approached on a pretty regular basis for new opportunities, so our queue is fairly full of things we're evaluating and things we're working our way through.
+So I would say that as we look out towards what's ahead, we're continuing, like our position on finding those nuggets out there hasn't changed at all.
+We're excited about what the demands we have in the future, and it seems like we see a bit of a stabilizing macroeconomic activity with Canada seem to be settling.
+You know, we've got a new government in place.
 It just feels like as we get through Q2, things are going to be more normalized.

 Perfect.
 Thank you.
 I'll jump back in the queue.